-Philippe Adler represents public and private companies as well as individuals in federal and state courts and before the American Arbitration Association in disputes involving business torts, bankruptcy, fiduciary duty claims, and alleged breaches of contracts in the financial services, real estate, and hospitality industries.
-Mr. Adler also frequently represents AmLaw 100 law firms in defense of claims of malpractice, and has represented corporate officers and directors in multidistrict securities fraud and RICO litigations.
+Philippe Adler represents public and private companies as well as individuals in federal and state courts and before arbitral panels in disputes involving claims for breach of contract, fraudulent transfer, business torts, breach of fiduciary duty, common law fraud, and securities fraud in the financial services, real estate, insurance, and hospitality industries.
+Mr. Adler also represents AmLaw 100 law firms in defense of claims, including claims of malpractice, and has represented corporate officers and directors in multidistrict securities fraud and RICO litigations.

-- Ongoing representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.
-The case is scheduled to go to trial in August of 2016.
+- Ongoing representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond indentures and the Trust Indenture Act.

 - Representation of an international law firm in defense of claims for breach of fiduciary duty, breach of contract, and malpractice brought by one of the world's largest banks in New York state court in connection with a $75 million loan the bank made (and on which our client advised the bank).
 The borrower thereafter pled guilty to fraud.
 The bank sued our clients claiming they were responsible for not uncovering the fraud.